economic-research/open-ado/README.md

 ## Directory of ados
 - **date2string** generates a new date variable in string format
+- **esttab2** wrapper for esttab with commonly used options and project functionality
 - **graph2** exports a graph to PNG and PDF and optionally passes project functionality
 - **init** starts a STATA dofile with commonly used options
 - **merge2** merges to a CSV file, optionally passes project functionality